Create a Set of Web Buttons

 Step 9 - Set the Bottom Inner Border

 To create a dark highlight at the bottom of the button we're going to add another Inner Shadow effect and repeat the steps from before.
-Click on the '+' button at the bottom of the panel and choose 'Inner Shadow' from the popup menu to add another inner shadow to the button shape.
+Click on the plus button at the bottom of the panel and choose 'Inner Shadow' from the popup menu to add another Inner Shadow to your button shape.

-Click on the inner shadow's color well and change the color to 15% transparent black, R: 0 G: 0 B: 0 A: 15%.
-From the inner shadow's settings pane, set the offset to X: 0 pt and Y: -2 pt and set the blur size to 0 pt.
-This time we'll keep the blend modeset to Normal.
+Click on the Inner Shadow's color well, change the color to black and drag that Alpha slider to 15%.
+From the Inner Shadow's settings pane, set the offset to X: 0 pt and Y: -2 pt and set the Size to 0 pt.
+This time we'll keep the Blend Mode set to Normal.
 This will create a solid dark-colored line bordering the bottom of the button.
 The screenshot below shows the full effects stack applied to the button.

 Step 10 - Add the Text Label

-Select the Text Tool (T) from the toolbar and click and drag a text area centered on top of the button.
-From the text options bar, choose the font Helvetica, style Bold, and font size of 16 pt.
-Set the text color to white and change the text alignment tocentered.
+Select the Text Tool (T) from the Toolbar and click and drag a text area centered on top of the button.
+From the Tool Options bar, choose the font Helvetica, change the style to Bold and set the size to 16 pt.
+Set the text color to white and change the text alignment to centered.
 Type the button's text in the text area.